 Your short term goal is to generate a test plan composed of tasks.
 Each task or set of tasks has at least one test goal and frequently several measurements.
 Usability test plans generally are composed of several test scenarios.
 Test scenarios are short stories that you tell the participants before they perform the tasks.
 Test scenarios set the scene for the participant and suggest what the participants should do.
 In usability testing, in contrast to user testing, test scenarios are essential.
 The usability test administrator should not explicitly tell participants what to do by saying, “Move the cursor to a button and click.”
 (A user test administrator could tell the participants exactly what to do.)
 So how does the usability test administrator explain to the participant what to do?
 The test administrator tells a story like,

-“You are a costumer that would like to purchase a new broom to sweep the floor please find a broom in this website, choose a broom, and make the purchase.”
+“You are a costumer that would like to purchase a new broom to sweep the floor.
+Please find the brooms in this website, choose a broom, and make the purchase.”

 Now you are ready to write a test plan.
 A typical test plan outline: